randoop/grt-testing/README.md

 ### Setup

-To set up the environment, refer to:
+To set up the environment, refer to the `scripts/prerequisites.md` file.

-* `scripts/prerequisites.md` for all prerequisites and setup instructions

 ### Running Scripts